 Are CDs safe?

-Yes.
-Banks, online banks, and federal credit unions insure your money in CD savings up to $250,000 per person.
+Yes, because certificates are savings accounts, not investment accounts.
+State and national banks, online banks, and federal credit unions insure your money in CD savings up to $250,000 per person.

 Are bank rates going up?

-CDs or high yield savings accounts?
+CDs or high-yield savings accounts?

 When should you buy a CD?